Hankering for More

 Like many young adults, Hank sought to increase his independence and expand his social opportunities.
 Unfortunately, however, Jennifer’s family was unable to find engaging social outlets through which Hank could meet people similar to himself.
 Hankering for More was created to fill this void by providing both social and educational opportunities tailored to the needs and interests of high-functioning adults with developmental and learning disabilities.

 Hankering For More's events take place every four to six weeks on the weekends and are generally free.
 The majority of our activities occur in Manhattan, however, our participants come from the entire tri-state area.
-Leading the HFM program are Sarah Baier, a clinician and administrator with eight years of experience with the YAI Network, and Michael VanConant, a supervisor of YAI Network's family service programs.
+Click here to download information about our program including frequency, who HFM members are, and the level of support our program provides.